Honalain/printf/README.md

-This is repo for printf project
+this is my printf project